-To help manage current and future water issues, Strathcona County is undertaking a detailed study to understand historical changes and current conditions for the Astotin Creek basin.
+To help manage current and future water issues, Strathcona County undertook a detailed study to understand historical changes and current conditions for the Astotin Creek basin.

-The key goals of the study are to:
+The key goals of the study were to:

 - Create an action plan that will address flood, drought and water quality issues in priority areas within the Astotin Creek basin

 - Restore and enhance ecological connectivity and function in critical areas of the Astotin Creek basin

 - Increase capacity, knowledge, awareness and participation by industrial landowners, private landowners and agricultural producers in activities that can restore and maintain critical areas and functions of Astotin Creek.